lindenb/jvarkit/docs/VcfToIntervals.md

     --intervals, --bed-input
       Search for intervals for EACH record of the provided bed file.
 VCF path must be provided and indexed.
-    --min-distance
-      extends the interval if the last variant is withing distance 'x' of the next interval.
-Ignore if negative.A distance specified as a positive integer.Commas are removed.
-The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
-      Default: -1
     -N, --variants, --n-variants
       number of variants per interval (or use option -D)
       Default: -1